kaisenlinux/minikube/site/content/en/docs/commands/start.md

       --feature-gates string              A set of key=value pairs that describe feature gates for alpha/experimental features.
       --force                             Force minikube to perform possibly dangerous operations --force-systemd                     If set, force the container runtime to use systemd as cgroup manager.
 Defaults to false.
+  -g, --gpus string                       Allow pods to use your NVIDIA GPUs.
+Options include: [all,nvidia] (Docker driver with Docker container-runtime only)
+      --ha                                Create Highly Available Multi-Control Plane Cluster with a minimum of three control-plane nodes that will also be marked for work.
       --host-dns-resolver                 Enable host resolver for NAT DNS requests (virtualbox driver only) (default true) --host-only-cidr string             The CIDR to be used for the minikube VM (virtualbox driver only) (default "192.168.59.1/24")
       --host-only-nic-type string         NIC Type used for host only network.
 One of Am79C970A, Am79C973, 82540EM, 82543GC, 82545EM, or virtio (virtualbox driver only) (default "virtio")